-Brownline is proud of being part of this enormous project.
-We provided steering services for one of our international clients, who executed a very complex drilling for their client Statoil.
+Brownline is proud to be part of this enormous project.
+In January 2017, we provided steering services for one of our international clients, who executed a very complex drilling for their client Statoil.

 The drilling was an alternative design for a complicated cross country pipeline route, where Statoil decided to build the challenging alternative, where the limitations of HDD drillings had to be stretched.

-The drilling was executed in solid granite to accommodate a 40 inch crude pipeline.
+The drilling was executed in solid granite to accommodate a 900 mm / 36 inch crude pipeline.

-This 195 mile long pipeline will transport the crude oil from the platform to the existing refinery in Mongstad.
+This 283 km / 195 mi long pipeline will transport the crude oil from the platform to the existing refinery in Mongstad.

-The Drillguide Gyro Steering Tool was a crucial part of the drilling, where extremely accurate drilling was required to pull the 40 inch heavy wall pipeline in the 2624 foot long drilled tunnel.
+The Drillguide Gyro Steering Tool was a crucial part of the drilling, where extremely accurate drilling was required to pull the 900 mm / 36 inch heavy wall pipeline in the 2624 foot long drilled tunnel.

-Complicated soil with varying quality of granite, in combination with the allowable tolerances when drilling a pilot for a 48 inch hole, and the depth of over 1017 foot, made the choice of the Gyro Steering Tool indispensable.
+Complicated soil with varying quality of granite, in combination with the allowable tolerances when drilling a pilot for a 1200 mm / 48 inch hole, and the depth of over 300 m / 1000 foot, made the choice of the Gyro Steering Tool indispensable.